James-Burch/PP4-Django-Project/README.md

 ## Project Planning
 Prior to starting this project deciding what to base it on was hard as I had many options such as; restaurant booking system, car sale/buying site and a golf booking system/website for a golf club.
 I have always played golf and enjoyed it, other projects have been based on my other interests so I thought it was only right to carry on that theme.
 It really helps me when creating my projects to do this as I can share my love and passion for my interests through my work.
 I set out to begin deciding what needed to be on the site by drawing out a flow chart with a pen and paper to help me understand what I needed on/from my site.
 I then began to create my user stories/issues to really understand the needs of both the user and admin.
 The site needed to include a booking system which only allows a person to book if they have an account registered, a leaderboard for the users to upload their score, a 'profile' so that a user can sign in and manage their bookings and also view previous bookings.

+### Problems I Had
+- Getting the 'book' submit button on the create_booking form view to work, I was able to create/add a booking in the admin view and have it display in the my bookings section when a user was logged in but not able to save a booking correctly when signed in on the 'book a tee' page.

 ### Using Bootstrap
 - I decided to import a basic bootstrap navbar from the bootstrap website then modify it to the needs of my site.